 Centurion Hotel Grand Akasaka

-You could also check into the swanky Centurion Hotel Grand Akasaka. ¥11,000 and up a night will get you a spacious room (by Tokyo standards), with double beds, loft beds, couches, a proper bath—even access to a foot massage machine.
+You could also check into the swanky Centurion Hotel Grand Akasaka. ¥11,500 and up a night will get you a spacious room (by Tokyo standards), with double beds, loft beds, couches, a proper bath—even access to a foot massage machine.
 A buffet breakfast is included.
 The family rooms are good value if you’re got a big brood.
-And you can walk off that breakfast to catch the train at nearby Akasaka Station.

 Capsule hotels in Tokyo